danielmiessler/Self/Learning/README.md

 ## Problem and Purpose

-The goal is to master the problem of long-term benefit from knowledge, i.e. it really sucks to spend time consuming information only to not be able to recall what you got from it months or years later.
+The goal is to master the problem of long-term benefit from knowledge, i.e. it really sucks to spend time consuming information only to not be able to recall what you got from it weeks, months, or years later.

 ## Approach